 These fourteen questions have one thing in common – they ask for historic snippets.
 Prospectively, if the responses chime with the ideas of the interviewers, then the interviewee will do well.
 If not, they’ll do badly – and the result will be a challengeable and subjective selection decision.

 The questions don’t probe for skills and knowledge.
-They don’t give any idea of how well the interviewee will do in the job.
-They don’t predict future performance.
+They don’t probe answers that give any idea of how well the interviewee will do in the job.
+They don’t tease out answers that predict future performance.